IntegrierBar/FPComputerGames/RequierementsAnalysis.md

 - Dashing
 - SpellCasting

-### 2.2.2 How damage is applied
-TODO DELETE?
-A Damaging ability creates an area2D with the damage type and the damage value.
-If the Area2D intersects something, it will check if it has a damage component and then call the “take damage” function.
-In order to prevent the entities to damage themselves, layers or groups can be used.

-### 2.2.3 Player movement

 | **ID: 1**| **Title: PC Movement** |
 | --- | --- |
 | Description | PC moves with wasd.
 PC can dash with spacebar.
 While dashing, the PC cannot get hit. <br> PC casts skills with 123.
 During casting, player cannot move or dash. |